braze-inc/braze-docs/_docs/_hidden/private_betas/phone_number_capture.md

 nav_title: Phone Number Capture
 article_title: Phone Number Capture
 permalink: "/phone_number_capture/"
-description: "This reference page covers how to create a phone number capture form with the in-app message drag & drop editor."
+description: "This reference page covers how to create a phone number capture form with the in-app message drag-and-drop editor."
 ---

 # Phone number capture form

 > Learn how to create an in-app message to collect users' phone numbers capture form.

-The phone number capture form is a template available in the Drag & Drop Editor for in-app messages.
+The phone number capture form is a template available in the drag-and-drop editor for in-app messages.
 Use this template to collect users' phone numbers and grow your subscription groups.

 ![][img1]{: style="max-width:35%"}

 ## SDK requirements

-In addition to the [minimum SDK versions][1] required to receive messages built using the Drag & Drop Editor, users will need to be on the following minimum SDK versions to include text links that do not dismiss the message:
+In addition to the [minimum SDK versions][1] required to receive messages built using the drag-and-drop editor, users will need to be on the following minimum SDK versions to include text links that do not dismiss the message:

 {% sdk_min_versions swift:6.2.0 android:26.0.0 %}